 Tomato and Vidalia Onion Pie with Bacon is my deep-dish version of a Southern classic recipe in a shortcut pie crust.
-This deep-dish savory pie is perfect for brunch or brinner with a side salad.
+This deep-dish savory pie is perfect for brunch, brinner or a summer lunch with a side salad.
 It's loaded with fresh tomatoes, sliced Georgia Vidalia onions, mayonnaise, cheese and crispy bacon.

 This easy, one-dish meal is triple layered with garden ripe tomatoes, sweet onions and crispy bacon in a flaky shortcut pie crust.
 Nothing difficult about this Southern recipe.